Communication Workers Union (United Kingdom)

-The Communication Workers Union (CWU) is the main trade union in the United Kingdom for people working for telephone, cable, digital subscriber line (DSL) and postal delivery companies.
+The Communication Workers Union (CWU) is the main trade union in the United Kingdom for people working for telephone, cable, digital subscriber line (DSL), postal delivery, and tech companies.
 It has 110,000 members in Royal Mail as well as more in many other communication companies.

-Formed in 1995, by the merger of the Union of Communication Workers and National Communications Union, its current general secretary is Dave Ward.
+Formed in 1995 by the merger of the Union of Communication Workers and National Communications Union, its current general secretary is Dave Ward.

+Background

+The Communication Workers Union was formed in 1995 by the merging of the Union of Communication Workers and the National Communications Union.

+As of 2001, the CWU had 240,000 members.

 Sectors

 CWU members work for Royal Mail, the Post Office, BT, O2, Sky, Accenture HR Services, EE, Virgin Media and other communication companies.
 Members' expertise includes engineering, computing, clerical, mechanical, driving, retail, financial and manual skills.

-The CWU established the United Tech and Allied Workers to represent workers in the technology industry.
+In 2020 United Tech and Allied Workers was formed as a branch of the CWU to represent workers in the technology industry.

-Royal Mail industrial action
+Royal Mail workers industrial action

 2007

 The basis of the strike was a disagreement over pay and pensions.
 On 7 June 2007, the union's postal members voted by 77.5% to strike after a 2.5% pay rise coupled with £350 million every year for five years (totalling £1.5 billion) of cuts was offered.
 They took their first one-day strike on 29 June 2007, and the second on 12 July and 13 July.
 The action then progressed to a series of rolling strikes.